-The retailer’s IT department was able to connect their different BI tools to their on-premise warehouse using AtScale’s A3 platform.
+The retailer’s IT department was able to connect their different BI tools to their on-premise warehouse using AtScale’s Universal Semantic Layer.
 By breaking the hard-wired connection of BI tool to the data warehouse, they migrated their analytics to the cloud within a weekend.
 No BI users were impacted (or even knew!) the data had moved when performing their reporting tasks on the following Monday morning.
 Business analysts ran the exact same reports as they had on Friday without realizing that the data store architecture and even the physical location of the data had changed.

 Data virtualization is the foundation and the future of the hybrid cloud.
 No innovation can ignore it; smart companies will thrive on it.